xoac/discovering-blog/_posts/2020-03-08-escape-in-rust.md

 Hym..
 Rust is zero cost abstraction language - but [`String::replace`] take `&self` so it need to copy this tree times.
 Or maybe it is able to optimize it?
 **Let's find out.**

-## Benchmarking
+#### Benchmarking

-To measure our implementations we will use this two str.
+To measure our implementations we will use this two constants str.
 ```
 const NO_ESCAPE: &str = r#"Abcdefghijklmnouódsałπ≠²³4tonżðąq"#;
 const TO_ESCAPE: &str = r#"asdddas\  =d =das=sddsałπ≠²³4tonż"#;